OS2World/DEV-SAMPLES-C-PM-PMWalker2/README.md

 # DEV-SAMPLE-PM-PMWalker2
-PMWalker2 - How to make an animated icon
+PMWalker2 - A C sample on how to make an animated icon on the top left window icon.

 ![PMwalker2 ScreenShot](/wiki/PMWalker2_001.png)